mfh-001/mfh-001/README.md

 ## Background

-Before AI, I spent a year as an **Operations Engineer at an ISP**, managing network operations for 10,000+ subscribers across GPON infrastructure, maintaining 99% uptime SLA, and handling escalated Cisco/Juniper configurations and L2/L3 VPN circuits.
+Before AI, I spent more than a year as an **Operations Engineer at an ISP**, managing network operations for 10,000+ subscribers across GPON infrastructure, maintaining 99% uptime SLA, and handling escalated Cisco/Juniper configurations and L2/L3 VPN circuits.

 That infrastructure experience is why I'm drawn to problems where the gap between "works in a notebook" and "works reliably" actually matters.

 ---

 *Can be contacted at muhammadfahadhassan01@gmail.com*